rust-community/blog.community.rs/_posts/2017-04-03-about-the-rust-community-team.md

 Shortly after launch of Rust 1.0, the Rust Community team was founded and [announced](https://internals.rust-lang.org/t/announcing-the-community-subteam/2248) by [Steve Klabnik](https://github.com/steveklabnik) as a way to bring representation of community workers into the Rust project.
 See then announcement for the initial goals.
 Later, [Erick Tryzelaar](https://github.com/erickt) took over the lead.
 After 2 years of active work, we have at some points diverged from this and extended it, but many still hold true.

-The [roster](https://www.rust-lang.org/en-US/team.html#Community-team) has changed expanded since, especially with organisers of meetups and conferences joining.
+The [roster](https://www.rust-lang.org/en-US/team.html#Community-team) has expanded since, especially with organisers of meetups and conferences joining.

 Most members of the team did community work in other communities, which certainly gave us a headstart in some aspects.
 Still, the only requirement to participate is interest in our work and participation.